jerickjoe111/launch-school/JS210/course_topics.md

 - Getting an array of property names for an object and then looping through that array with a `for/of` or a `for` loop.
 There are four functions to get an array of property names:

     1. `Object.keys` returns an array of the names of the enumerable own properties; it does not include non-enumerable properties, inherited properties, or properties with a symbol as name.
+It includes indices as strings.

-    2. `Object.getOwnPropertyNames()` like `Object.keys()`, but returns an array of the names of non-enumerable own properties as well.
+    2. `Object.getOwnPropertyNames()` is like `Object.keys()`, but returns an array of the names of non-enumerable own properties as well.

-    3. `Object.getOwnPropertySymbols()` returns own properties whose names are Symbols, whether or not they are enumerable.

-    4. `Reflect.ownKeys()` returns all own property names, both enumerable and non-enumerable, and both string and Symbol.
+    4. `Reflect.ownKeys()` returns all own property names, both enumerable and non-enumerable, and both string and Symbol property names.

 ## Understand that arrays are objects, and be able to determine whether you have an Array